 Evergreen, Edible fruit, Trees, Decorative fruit or berries

-Trees grow 25—30 ft. tall with large, glossy green leaves and large (5-in.), sweet-tart, yellow fruit with red flesh that fades first to pink, then buff by the end of the season.
+Trees grow to 10–12 ft. tall with large, glossy green leaves and large (5-in.), sweet-tart, yell...